Prospect Creek, Alaska

 Prospect Creek is a very small settlement approximately 180 mi north of present-day Fairbanks and 25 mi southeast of present-day Bettles, Alaska.
 Years ago it was home to numerous mining expeditions and the camp for the building of the Trans-Alaska Pipeline System (TAPS).
 Today, it is the location of Pump Station 5 (Jim River Station) of the TAPS.
 Prospect Creek is also home to the United States record for lowest temperature.
-On January 23, 1971 the record low temperature of -79.8 F (rounded to -80 F) was recorded.
+On January 23, 1971, the record low temperature of -79.8 F (rounded to -80 F) was recorded.
 Wildlife can be found there even with its extreme changes in temperature; local fauna include anything from black and brown bears to bald eagles.
 The elevation of Prospect Creek is 643 ft above sea level.
 Nearby Moore Creek is widely known for its gold and quartz mining and sits alongside Prospect Creek in Alaska’s Innoko Mining District (Moorecreek Mining Line, MML).
 The Innoko Mining District is famous for its findings of large quartz.

 History

 A camp was set up near Prospect Creek in 1974 to help house some of the 27,000 people working on the construction of the TAPS and serve Pump Station 5.
 The camp contained little more than housing and washrooms.
 After the TAPS was completed in 1977 the camp was broken down and abandoned.
-There was little left afterward other than an airstrip (Prospect Creek(PPC)(PARP) 1095' MSL) and a large gravel pad.
+There was little left afterward other than Prospect Creek Airport and a large gravel pad.

 In 1974 during the construction of the TAPS there was a recorded wolf attack, however the only resulting injury was some minor bruising with no apparent breaks in the skin.
 The wolf was killed and tested negative for rabies.

 The camp was again used in 1992 as the first of the camp sites set up for the construction workers, engineers and their families while they helped with the replacement of the bridges along the nearby Dalton Highway.

 It is also utilized by campers and other short-term residents.